 IT resources can be deployed throughout the school to maximise access, to enhance teaching & learning and to raise attainment.
-To enable regular and whole class teaching of IT the school has an IT suite with 31 work stations which all classes in key stages 2 & 3 use for at least 1 hour per week to develop their IT skills.
+To enable regular and whole class teaching of IT the school has an IT suite with 34 work stations which all classes for at least 1 hour per week to develop their IT skills.

-To support the cross curricular nature of IT there are 15 laptops that can be used across the school using the wireless network connection.
-As and when funds permit, further laptops will be purchased.
-The school's digital projectors are permanently mounted in all but one classroom, as well as in the Computer suite and main hall.
-There is one portable digital projector for use by arrangement.
-All but three teaching rooms have Interactive Whiteboards.
+To support the cross curricular nature of IT there are laptops, netbooks and i-pods that can be used across the school using the wireless network connection.
+As and when funds permit, further devices will be purchased.
+The school's digital projectors are permanently mounted in all classrooms, as well as in the Computer suite and main hall.
+Interactive Whiteboards are available in the majority of teaching spaces.

 As far as possible, a consistent interface is provided on all machines to enable familiarity and continuity, with generic 'toolkit' software licensed and available on all curriculum computers in school.
 With the addition of new machines and new operating platforms there may however be some variation.
-Subject specific titles and some specialist equipment e.g. DigiBlue camcorders, are kept in the IT stock cupboard and can be borrowed when needed.
-Sensors are stored in the Science Lab and digital cameras are kept in the Deputy Head's office.
+Subject specific titles and some specialist equipment are kept in the IT stock cupboard and can be borrowed when needed.
+Sensors are stored in the Science Lab and digital cameras are kept in classrooms.